emca-it/Energy-Log-Server-6.x/08-00-00-Alert_module/08-00-00-Alert_module.md

 ## Risks ##

-Energy Log Server allows you to estimate the risk based on the collected data.
+Energy Logserver allows you to estimate the risk based on the collected data.
 The risk is estimated based on the defined category to which the values from 0 to 100 are assigned.

 Information on the defined risk for a given field is passed with an alert and multiplied by the value of the Rule Importance parameter.